Common investment categories

 These unconventional and complex investments include things like options, futures, foreign currencies, hedge funds, gold, and real estate.
 They usually offer high potential returns, but also higher-than-average risk and are typically held by institutionally accredited or higher net-worth investors.

 Why pick alternative investments?
 Since they don’t necessarily correlate to the stock market, they can be good to diversify a portfolio and mitigate volatility – but are also complex and higher risk.
+Always assess your risk tolerance and strengthen your understanding of the alternative investment and the risks you’re taking before investing.

 A derivative is a financial instrument (or contract) with a price that is dependent upon, or derived from, one or more underlying assets.
 Its value is determined by fluctuations in the underlying assets, such as stocks, bonds and commodities currencies.